dessalines/thumb-key/README.md

 - Slide spacebar horizontally to move cursor position left and right.
 - Slide upwards while sliding the spacebar to select text.
 - Slide backspace to the left to select text to be deleted.
 Text will be deleted when key is released.

+Enabling `Spacebar: Allow normal swipes to work with slide gestures`, in keyboard settings will enable the following:

+- Swipe left and right to move the cursor by a single character.
+- Swipe up and down to move the cursor up or down a line.
+- Allow us to use the other characters on the spacebars in the typesplit layouts.

+Enabling `Backspace: Allow normal swipes to work with slide gestures`, in keyboard settings will enable the following:

+- Swipe left to delete whole words to the left of the cursor.
+- Swipe right to delete whole words to the right of the cursor.

 ### Other